andresmg42/proyect_1_IA_search/README.md

-Spteps to Run IA SEARCH:
+Steps to Run IA SEARCH:

 To Run this proyect first you must have python 3.13.3 or up installed and then create a python enviroment, for example "python -m venv .venv".
 Next activate this enviroment "source .venv/bin/activate" in linux or ".venv/Scripts/activate" in windows.